Free money, anyone?

 The saga of how the money system lost its mind is the ongoing story of what is accepted as collateral.

 In the beginning, the reserves of gold in a bank’s vaults were a bit like their collateral, in that they acted as security underpinning the loans that it created.
 As we saw in A Brief History of Commercial Banks, the further that magic money gets from this real basis, the more risk there is.
 But this is just the beginning.

 John Law accepted French government debt (bonds) as payment for shares in his Mississippi Company.
-Now instead of shares being purchased with gold, and gold being lent to the government, both sides of the equation were paper promises.
+Instead of shares being purchased with gold, and gold being lent to the government, both sides of the equation became paper promises.
 The shares promised future earnings from the Company.
-The bonds promised future payment of interest and the principal (the original loan amount) in paper money—which was itself a debt, a promise to swap notes for gold.
+The bonds promised future payment of interest and the return of the principal (the original loan amount) in paper money – which was itself a debt, being a promise to swap notes for gold.